webrage/hackland-cnc/Machine.md

       * turn the red switch to the ON position (on CNC control box)
       * push the top Green button ON (on CNC control box)
     * turn on the Coolant Pump *- this is the red tank under the table next to control box, plug it in, and/or or turn on power on the power board*
-    * Turn on the Dust Extractor
+    * turn on the Dust Extractor

 5. __Power up PC__
-    * Turn on PC
+    * turn on PC
-    * Open Mach3 software
+    * open Mach3 software

 ### Job Setup Steps
 1. __Load the gcode__